olefjaerestad/vscode-circular-dependencies-finder/README-DEV.md

 1. `npm i`.
 2. Open the repo in VS Code.
 3. Open `Run and Debug` in the sidebar and select `Extension Tests`.
 Alternatively, press <kbd>f5</kbd>.
-   This starts watching for file changes and opens the `Extension Development Host` window, where the tests will be run.
+   This opens the `Extension Development Host` window, and the tests will be run.
-4. Make changes to the test code.
+   The window will close automatically after the tests have run.
-5. Test results are output to the debug console in the original window.
+4. Test results are output to the debug console in the original window.
-6. Repeat step 3 to rerun tests.

 ## Get intellisense for CSS modules
 https://www.npmjs.com/package/typescript-plugin-css-modules#visual-studio-code